fwztf/0x05-calorieCounter/README.md

 ## Overview
 The Calorie Counter app allows users to input calorie data for various meals and exercises.
-It calculates the total calories consumed and burned and compares it against a user-defined calorie budget to determine a calorie surplus or deficit.
+It calculates the total calories consumed and burned and compares it against a user-defined calorie budget to determine a calorie surplus or deficit

 ## Features
-- Add entries for breakfast, lunch, dinner, snacks, and exercises.
+- Add entries for breakfast, lunch, dinner, snacks, and exercises
-- Calculate total calories consumed, burned, and remaining based on a calorie budget.
+- Calculate total calories consumed, burned, and remaining based on a calorie budget
-- Display results indicating whether there is a calorie surplus or deficit.
+- Display results indicating whether there is a calorie surplus or deficit
-- Clear the form to reset all inputs and results.
+- Clear the form to reset all inputs and results

 ## Getting Started
-Follow these instructions to get a copy of the project up and running on your local machine.
+Follow these instructions to get a copy of the project up and running on your local machine

 ### Prerequisites
 - A web browser (e.g., Chrome, Firefox, Edge, etc.)